K-theory of derivators revisited: Preliminaries on (pre)derivators

 which is the adjoint of

 is a natural isomorphism. \end{enumerate} \

 A \emph{left} \emph{derivator} $\der$ is a prederivator whose \emph{opposite prederivator} $\der^{\op}$, defined by $\der^{\op}(X)=\der(X^{\op})^{\op}$, is a right derivator.
-A prederivator which is both a left and a right derivator is called simply \emph{derivator}.
-There is still another axiom that a prederivator may satisfy, \begin{enumerate} \item[(Der5)] For every pair of small categories $X$ and $\mathcal{I}$ in $\Dia$ where $\mathcal{I}$ is a free finite category, the canonical functor
+A prederivator which is both a left and a right derivator is simply called \emph{derivator}.
+There is yet another axiom that a prederivator may satisfy, \begin{enumerate} \item[(Der5)] For every pair of small categories $X$ and $\mathcal{I}$ in $\Dia$ where $\mathcal{I}$ is a free finite category, the canonical functor

 is full and essentially surjective. \end{enumerate} The inclusion of this axiom in the definition of derivator is somewhat controversial in the literature.
 Heller \cite{hellerht} includes (Der5) as part of the definition.
 Other authors, e.g.~see \cite{derivateurs(malt), ktdt,franke-ASS,derivators(groth)}, prefer either to omit it and reserve it for an additional `strongness' property of a derivator, or to replace it with the seemingly weaker version in which $\mathcal{I}=[1]$.
 The inclusion of (Der5) matters very little for our purposes here, but we choose to exclude it from the basic definition.